 I'm an ethnographer and a political ecologist.
 I received my PhD from Yale's combined degree program in Environmental Studies and Anthropology in May 2018.
 This fall I'll join the University of Southern California's Society of Fellows in the Humanities as a postdoc.

-I'm a PhD candidate in sociocultural anthropology and environmental studies at Yale University.
 My research interests include climate change, cities, water, infrastructure, temporality, and speculative fiction.
 My current project uses a case study of the Los Angeles waterscape to examine how efforts to adapt the urban landscape to anticipated effects of climate change shape spatial politics.
-This work has been supported by grants from the Wenner Gren Foundation and the Hixon Center for Urban Ecology, as well as an ACLS/Mellon Dissertation Completion Fellowship.
+I'm in the early stages of formulating a multi-sited study of urban resilience planning, with a focus on links between cities in Australia and the western United States.

-I maintain an active public anthropology practice, writing for popular forums including The Awl and Sage Magazine.
-I'm also currently working as the lead researcher for dreams of the new world, an interview-based choral work by composer Ellen Reid.
-The piece will premiere at L.A.'s Disney Concert Hall in May 2018, as part of the L.A.
+I maintain an active public anthropology practice, writing for popular forums including The Awl (RIP) and Sage Magazine.
+I also served as the lead researcher for dreams of the new world, an interview-based choral work by composer Ellen Reid.
+The piece premiered at L.A.'s Disney Concert Hall in May 2018, as part of the L.A.
 Master Chorale's 2017-18 season.
-You can reach me at sayd.randle at yale.edu.
+You can reach me at sprandle at gmail dot com.